Creating and Managing Agents

 Add Steps

-Build the agent by adding steps one at a time using the + button:
+Once the trigger is saved, build the agent by adding steps one at a time using the + button:

 - LLM Step — Enter a natural language query for the model

-- API Action Step — Perform an action through an API call
+- API Action Step — Perform an action through an API call (including integration-specific actions like adding Jira comments)

 Click Generate when finished.
 The agent will begin monitoring for trigger events.